Mrs N Shearer-Freyne

 Key Stage 3 Information

-At Key Stage 3, students study a variety of different texts including classic novels and drama such as: ‘Lord of the Flies’, ‘A Christmas Carol’, ‘Romeo and Juliet’ and more modern texts such as: ‘Private Peaceful’ as well as extracts from dystopian fiction.
-The breadth of the programme of study includes creative and transactional writing.
-Students enjoy the variety of different writing styles through the exploration of units such as alter egos, travel writing and gothic writing.
+At Key Stage 3, students study a variety of diverse texts including, ‘Noughts and Crosses’, ‘Refugee Boy’, ‘Becoming’, Michelle Obama as well as more traditional texts such as ‘Romeo and Juliet’ and ‘A Christmas Carol’.
+The breadth of the programme of study includes creative and transactional writing as well as the study of crime fiction and dystopian writing.
+Students particularly enjoy the variety of different writing styles through the exploration of units such as alter egos, travel writing and gothic writing.

 Key Stage 4 Information